OmnisStudio/Omnis-SQLWorker/README.md

 For Omnis Studio 8.1.2 and above.

+The sqlworker.db file contains the data and needs to be placed at the same level as the library.

 ## Contents
 ### SQLWorker
 This folder contains the source JSON files for the Omnis library in Github.